win-acme/win-acme.github.io/reference/cli.md

 ```
    --siteid
      Identifiers of one or more sites to include.
 This may be a
-     comma seperated list.
+     comma-separated list.

    --host
      Host name to filter.
 This parameter may be used to target
      specific bindings.
-This may be a comma seperated list.
+This may be a comma-separated list.

    --host-pattern
      Pattern filter for host names.
 Can be used to dynamically